michaelboth/Takyon/README.md

 The 8 Takyon functions and most of the details are in the single header file: ```inc/takyon.h```<br>

 # Building and Testing
 Takyon and its examples are provided as C code.
-Takyon is compiled into a library with only the providers you want, and the examples are linked with the Takyon library.<br>
+Takyon is compiled into a library with only the Takyon Providers you want, and the examples are linked with the Takyon library.<br>
 <br>
 You can build and run with the direct approach or the more automated approach:
 1. **Direct**: To compile the library, see ```lib/README.txt```.
 To build an example, see ```examples/<example>/README.txt```.
-2. **Automated**: One script will build the Library and all the examples, then a second script will run many variations of the examples to validate the build and providers.
+2. **Automated**: One script will build the library and all the examples, then a second script will run many variations of the examples to validate the build and Takyon Providers.
 See ```testing/README.txt```

 ### Examples
 The examples cover most of Takyon's features.
 Example | Description
 --------|------------
-hello-two_sided | Transfer a simple greeting between two endpoints using 'send' -> 'recv'.<br>Supports all Providers, CUDA, MMAPs, relialbe, unrelaible, and multiple memory blocks. hello-one_sided | Transfer a simple greeting between two endpoints using a one-sided read, write, and atomic transfers.<br>Optionally supports CUDA & MMAPs.
-Only works with reliable Providers that support one sided. throughput | Determine transfer speed of a Provider; 'send' -> 'recv' or 'write','read'.<br>Supports all Providers, CUDA, and MMAPs.<br>Run with '-h' to see all the options.
+hello-two_sided | Transfer a simple greeting between two endpoints using 'send' -> 'recv'.<br>Supports all Takyon Providers, CUDA, MMAPs, reliable, unreliable, and multiple memory blocks. hello-one_sided | Transfer a simple greeting between two endpoints using one-sided read, write, and/or atomic transfers.<br>Optionally supports CUDA & MMAPs.
+Even though some unreliable Takyon Providers can support one sided, this example only works with reliable Providers. throughput | Determines the transfer speed of a Provider; 'send' -> 'recv' or 'write','read'.<br>Supports all Takyon Providers, CUDA, MMAPs, reliable, and unreliable.<br>Run with '-h' to see all the options.